Famous/famous/guides/layout.md

 |`[0.5, 1]`  | Bottom Center |
 |`[1, 1]`    | Bottom Right |

-For example, below is a way of aligning a `Surface's` top/left corner to the left center of within a bounding-box of size `[100, 100]`.
+In the example below, align is used to set `Surface's` top/left corner to a point at left/center within a bounding-box of size `[100, 100]`.

 ```js
     ////////////////////////////////////